Hello my name is Daniel Brunt

 Shortly after the big trip, I decided to live in London for 6 months...
 2 years later after having an amazing experience, it was time to leave London.
 By then I had used my camera at two separate friends weddings.
 They were so happy with my photography that they insisted that I start a wedding photography business.
 I initially disregarded their statements, thinking that the wedding photography market is over saturated and I will never make it.

 I am a licensed electrician, a good one too.
-I have worked on the largest project in the southern hemisphere and I have more certifications than most.
+I have worked on one of the largest projects (The Gorgon) in the southern hemisphere.
 I enjoy being an electrician most of the time however I do not like construction sites, nor do I like the unsavoury characters that come with it.
 The constant threat of danger and likeliness of developing silicosis disease, makes me think I need a better lifestyle.

 Here I am, chasing a dream and passion.
 Delivering something of huge value to my clients, that is a great risk to both of us.
 If my equipment stops working or I am unable to perform I could ruin the documentation of one of the most important days in my client's life.

 One of the most important parts of photographing a wedding is planing and preparation.
 I will always scout photograph locations beforehand, at the same time of day, so I can see where the light is falling, where the shadows are, where the best locations to pose the couple are and to determine how long it will take to get between the locations.
-I will also research what other photographers have done and put my own twist on it.
+I will also research what other photographers have done and use it as inspiration.

 As your photographer, I fully understand how important documenting these family moments are.
 I truely appreciate the gift of being invited into your life and connecting with all of your guests.
 It is an honour.